State / Territory Benefits - Wisconsin

 Providing advocacy for women Veterans;

 Encouraging and supporting recognition of women Veterans' contributions to Wisconsin and the nation;

 Providing outreach for women Veterans' programs and issues.

-Homeless Veterans Assistance: The Veterans Assistance Program (VAP) helps homeless Veterans and those at-risk of becoming homeless receive the job training, education, counseling and rehabilitative services (such as alcohol and drug abuse treatment) they need to obtain steady employment, affordable housing and the skills to sustain a productive lifestyle.
-Veterans Assistance Centers are located at:
+Homeless Housing and Recovery Program (VHRP): The Veterans Assistance Program (VAP) helps homeless Veterans and those at-risk of becoming homeless.
+The VHRP is designed to help homeless Veterans receive the job training, education, counseling and rehabilitative services they need to obtain steady employment, affordable housing and the skills to sustain a productive lifestyle.
+VHRP Centers are located at: